Exam diet for students [tips you can adopt]

 The exam diet: the caveat

 This requires a bit more effort but ensures you stay in ketosis.
-Because any increase in blood glucose beyond a net carb intake exceeding 20g will push you out of it.
+Because any drastic increase in blood glucose may push you out of it.
 And you lose the benefits.

 Also, getting into ketosis takes time.
 One can’t simply eat a fatty meal and hope to get into ketosis.